-1 Although the revised NPPF places a greater emphasis upon optimising land for housing this approach applies to all uses - including the provision of new employment, retail, community, education and healthcare uses.
+&lt;sup>1 Although the revised NPPF places a greater emphasis upon optimising land for housing this approach applies to all uses - including the provision of new employment, retail, community, education and healthcare uses.
 The Borough Council already follows this approach - Core Strategy Policy CS5 makes this a requirement for all new development.
 It was adopted by the Borough Council in July 2007.

-The Borough Council is already fully committed to producing a suite of robust and up-to-date evidence to support and inform the production and preparation of the new Local Plan.
-There will now need to be a commitment to maintain an up-to-date evidence base.
+- a) The importance of robust and up-to-date evidence to support and inform local plan policies and decision making - The Borough Council is already fully committed to producing a suite of robust and up-to-date evidence to support and inform the production and preparation of the new Local Plan.
+There will now need to be a commitment to maintain an up-to-date evidence base. - b) The necessity of working with other local planning authorities to respond positively to strategic issues.
+The key thrust here is to ensure that any unmet housing need is met in full but this could equally relate to meeting strategic community infrastructure needs (such as transport, education or healthcare).